 Chief Financial Officer presents the ensuing year's budget calendar at the Finance and Audit Committee Meeting of the Board of Directors.
-Full Board approves calendar.

 April: Executive Director's Budget Retreat

 Executive Director meets with all the Department Directors to discuss the goals and priorities of the budget, based on the goals and objectives of the Authority.